Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 Sometimes we forget that we have the capability to do extraordinary things when we push ourselves.

-There was a challenge several years ago to do a plank for 21 minutes.
+Years ago, there was a challenge to hold a plank for 21 minutes.
 It seemed doable until I actually got on the floor for a few minutes.
 I could feel every second of the burn.

 But I did it.
 A 21-minute plank.